IronForgedClan/IronForgedBot/README.md

 make migrate
 ```

+> [!NOTE]\
+> There is a chicken and egg issue here where you can't run the project without
+> a database and its migrations, but you can't run the migrations without a
+> database to talk to.
+In order to resolve this the first time the project is
+> set up, you will need to spin up the initial containers with `make up` before
+> continuing to run the migrations.
+Be warned that you will see errors in the
+> output, as we haven't run the migrations yet.

 ### Running inside Docker

 Now everything is ready, you can bring the project online with the following